sklf/USTC_lab/content/en/authors/JinduoWang/_index.md

 ---
 # Display name
-title: Zhi Wu
+title: Jinduo Wang
-weight: 4
+weight: 25
 # Is this the primary user of the site?
 superuser: false